 To use this program log into the Unix dummy terminal next to the digitizing board.
 After logging in, you may have to enter the terminal type which is "vt100".
 Tape your thrust plot to the board so that it won't move while you are taking data.
 The program to use is called "digitizer."
 Start the program by typing its name.
 Hit the "0" button on the cursor/mouse whenever you need to mark a location.
 For each axis in turn, choose a linear scale and then calibrate the digitizing board by choosing minimum and maximum locations and enter the numerical values for those locations.
 Then the program will have enter you a name and comment for your data file.
 You will then trace out the thrust curve with the cursor, taking data points at intervals that you find appropriate.
 More points should be taken when the graph is curved, fewer when its straight.
-You should include x- and y-error bars for your data based on the thickness of the thrust curve line.
-This will require you to mark three locations for each data point: the data point itself, a high or low y-value that will set the y-error, and a high or low x-value which will set the x-error.
+For the sake of this program, you will not have to determine error bars.
 When you are done collecting data, press "Control-D" to stop the program.
 You should then plot your data using a program of your choosing to check that your curves match the manufacturers curves.
 Include these plots in your lab notebook.